zimicjs/zimic/docs/wiki/api‐zimic‐interceptor‐http.md

 operation, so you need to `await` it.
 You can also chain any number of operations and apply them by awaiting the handler.

-To decide which handler to use when intercepting a request, Zimic finds a handler that matches the request considering the interceptor base URL, method, path, [restrictions](#http-handlerwithrestriction) and [limits on the number of requests](#http-handlertimes).
-The handlers are checked from the **last** created to the first, so new handlers have preference over old ones.
+After a request is intercepted, Zimic tries to find a handler that matches it, considering the base URL of the interceptor, and the method, path, [restrictions](#http-handlerwithrestriction), and [limits on the number of requests](#http-handlertimes) of the handler.
+The handlers are checked from the **last** one created to the first one, so new handlers have preference over older ones.
 This allows you to declare generic and specific handlers based on their order of creation.
 For example, a generic handler for `GET /users` can return an empty list, while a specific handler in a test case can return a list with some users.
 In this case, the specific handler will be considered first as long as it is created **after** the generic one.

 <table><tr><td width="900px" valign="top"><details open><summary><b>Using a local interceptor</b></summary>